 Suffering from an amputation caused by a workplace accident is an emotionally and physically devastating experience.
 It goes to show that life can change in an instant, and victims of workplace amputations must quickly learn how to cope with their loss and inevitably live without a limb or extremity.
 Construction sites, factories, and warehouses are common industries that see this type of injury because of the heavy machinery and powerful equipment they use.
 Workplace amputations could be prevented if a reasonable standard of care was exercised at the work site.

-Worker’s Compensation and Workplace Injuries
+Worker’s Compensation and Workplace Injuries in Miami, FL

 Trying to obtain compensation for workplace injuries can be a confusing and tedious process.
 Florida law mandates that all construction companies with one or more employees provide them with worker’s compensation insurance.
 All non-construction industries with four or more employees must do the same.
 Injuries suffered on the job are covered under worker’s compensation insurance, and thus, employees who receive these benefits cannot file a personal injury claim against their employers.

-Third Party Liability Claim
+Third-Party Liability Claim

 For liability purposes, third parties are individuals who do not work directly for an injured party’s employer.
 If an injured employee proves that a third party was responsible for a workplace amputation injury, the employee may file a personal injury suit against that person.
 Examples of third parties in this type of lawsuit are: